ritzesrepo/ritzesrepo/README.md

 - Write install scripts

 I get all this work done on a Lenovo Thinkpad X1 Carbon Gen 7 system board that I managed to get working inside of an X1 Yoga Gen 5 chassis.
-If not; it's probbaly one of my like 20 other Thinkpads i got laying around here.
+If not; it's probably one of my like 20 other Thinkpads I got lying around here.

+Current config:
 Arch Linux ...btw
 Wayland
 Hyprland
 Kitty
 Zsh w/ a few plugins